biocorecrg/RNAseq_course_2019/docs/intro.md

 * gene fusion and SNPs;
 * post-translational modification.

-Other technologies for assessing RNA expression are Northern Blot [1], real-time PCR [2] and hybridization-based  microarrays [3].
+Other technologies for assessing RNA expression are Northern Blot, real-time PCR and hybridization-based  microarrays [3].

 <br/>